If you are looking for some gorgeous hydrangea varieties to grow in your garden, consider these top species and cultivars.

 Harsh winter conditions could make Oakleaf hydrangeas lose substantial amounts of flower buds or die to the ground.

 ‘Alice’ is one of the largest cultivars, growing up to 12’ tall by 12’ wide.
+Keep in mind of the size of this cultivar when choosing companion plants for hydrangea.
 It has large white flowers that become rosy pink, then tan, in the late summer.

 Not to be confused with ‘Alice,’ ‘Alison’ is less broad with inflorescences held up in a more upright fashion.
 It has large white flowers that become pink, then tan, by the end of summer.